tamir650/keshet17/README.md

     pip install virtualenv

+OR

+    pip install --install-option="--prefix=$HOME/local" virtualenv

-To create a new virtualenv introduction_to_data_science in the ~/virtual_environment work directory:
+To create a new virtual enviroment directory:

     mkdir ~/virtual_environment

+To create a new virtualenv introduction_to_data_science in the ~/virtual_environment work directory (when virtualenv is not in the local directory):

     virtualenv ~/virtual_environment/introduction_to_data_science

+OR

+    $HOME/local/virtualenv ~/virtual_environment/introduction_to_data_science

 Activate the new virtualenv: